warbacon/zunder-zsh/README.md

 automatically.
 They are intended to extend zunder-zsh easily without modifying the main configuration.

-- `before.zsh` loads after the Zinit initialization but before all the main configuration.
+- `before.zsh` loads after the Zap initialization but before all the main configuration.
 Here, you should write additional plugins you want to add and zunder-zsh specific options.